Harmontown/harmontown.github.io/docs/index.md

 ---

 # Welcome to the Wiki
-This is an online encyclopedia for the Harmontown podcast.
-Anyone is free to edit.
+This is an online encyclopedia for the Harmontown podcast that anyone is free to edit.

 ## Progress
 {% include progress.html %}